manuel-di-iorio/unique-engine/docs/docs/reference/core/UeObject3D.md

 ```js
 add(...objects)
 ```
 Adds one or more child objects.
+Accepts individual objects as arguments or an array of objects.

 ```js
 remove(child)